Russell takes first F1 win in Sao Paulo sprint

 - Full sprint race results

-Verstappen then slipped back behind Ferrari's Carlos Sainz and Mercedes driver Lewis Hamilton to finish fourth.
+The world champion also slipped behind Ferrari's Carlos Sainz and Mercedes' Lewis Hamilton after losing out to Russell.

 It was a remarkable result at the end of a gripping race, which sets the grid for Sunday's Grand Prix.